adriantich/DnoisE/README.md

 * output file from lulu with deleted/corrected sequences

-Some pipelines use LULU to merge incorrect MOTUs to correct ones.
+Some pipelines (e.g. [MJOLNIR](https://github.com/uit-metabarcoding/MJOLNIR)) use [LULU](https://github.com/tobiasgf/lulu) to merge incorrect MOTUs to correct ones.
 This script retrieves motu sequence composition from original motus. -l [output_file_from_lulu] gives information of which MOTUs sequences (deleted by lulu) have to be merged to the original MOTU